 Anyone who’s read my scribbling on gaming grade cans could tell you, Astro Gaming products are mentioned regularly.
 Though not the cheapest, you could do a heck of lot worse to your gaming experience as they are some of the best gaming-specific headphone and mic setups on the market.
 The Astro A40 heaphones with the Mixamp were the reigning champs for a good modest handful of years.
 That is until, the Razer Tiamat 7.1 set unseated the champ (if only in raw audio playback).
+It is a great alternative to the Best Wireless Gaming Headset SteelSeries Arctis 7.

 Before we slap them on, let’s get a good look.
 Unsurprisingly, the new wireless joints from Astro look much like the company’s other wares.
 Style and general shape are more-or-less identical to past iterations.
 The signature flagship motif has always been the black-on-black color scheme and the A50 set has more than taken up the pigment baton; It embraces it with much less color variance.
 The all-black look is just barely disturbed by the minimalist white and red accents.
 A deep red cord is also visible, extending from the earpieces up through the hallow piping connecting the headband.